asdfw13/glow-svc/README.md

 - Diffusion model pretraining base model file: `model_0.pt`
   - Put it in the `logs/44k/diffusion` directory

-Get Glow-SVC Pre-trained model from svc-develop-team(TBD) or anywhere else.
+Get Glow-SVC Pre-trained models from this repository or anywhere else.

 Diffusion model references [Diffusion-SVC](https://github.com/CNChTu/Diffusion-SVC) diffusion model.
 The pre-trained diffusion model is universal with the DDSP-SVC's.
 You can go to [Diffusion-SVC](https://github.com/CNChTu/Diffusion-SVC)'s repo to get the pre-trained diffusion model.